For detailed answers about your CRN Certification please contact the RNCB - CLICK HERE

 The RNCB is pleased to announce that beginning in 2020, the Certified Radiology Nursing (CRN) Examination will be conducted four times each year, during the months of January, April, July and October.
 The exam will be administered at designated testing centers throughout the United States; international sites will be available as well.
 Applicants will select the date and testing center for their exam once their application has been processed.

-For a listing of testing site cities see: CRN Testing Sites
+For a listing of testing site cities visit CRN Testing Sites and follow the sequence below:

 APPLICATIONS for both the CRN exam and for recertification are found on the RNCB website: www.certifiedradiologynurse.org.
 Please note that paper applications are no longer accepted.
 All currently certified radiology nurses have a profile on the site, which can be accessed either by using your email address as username and creating a password; or by using your already established username and password.